kindofdev/hacker-news-aggregator/README.md

   - `CommentAggregator` also listens to `CommentResChan` to get processed comments and aggregate the results (**top 10 commenter names**).
 Here the logic is as follows.
      For each comment:

       - Check that the comment collected is valid.
 Here, there's an issue with **HackerNews API**.
-The thing is that we expect comments only from channel `CommentResChan`, but the problem with is that every now and then the API returns a **NULL** value instead of an object.
+The thing is that we expect comments from channel `CommentResChan`, but every now and then the API returns a **NULL** value instead of an object.
 This behavior is arbitrary and pretty weird because if you execute the program a bit later with exactly same number of comments, **Hacker News API** returns a valid comment object.
 When this occurs, we'll fail and cancel the program due to in that case the final result wouldn't be accurate.

       - If the comment has sub-comments it triggers requests (`GetComment`) into channel `ItemReqChan`.

       - Increment a counter called `commentsAcc` by 1 (a new comment has been processed).
 (The final state for the counter will be the **total number of comments**)

-      - Update another counter called `pendingCommentsAcc` which keeps the number of comments pending to process.
+      - Update another counter called `pendingCommentsAcc` which keeps the number of comments pending to get full info and process it.
 The logic is: for every request (`GetComment`) triggered into channel `ItemReqChan`, we increment this counter by 1 (one comment is pending to process).
 On the other hand, every time we collect and process a comment the counter decreases by 1.
 So our aggregation will be done once `pendingCommentsAcc` equals 0.
 This is the last step before iterating (if so).

       - Update a queue called `aggQueue` where the aggregation magic happens.
 This **Priority Search Queue** is defined by two values: a **key** (commenter name) and a **priority** (commenter's number of comments).
 Every time a **comment** is processed we update the **priority** for the owner of the comment (**key = name**).
 The magic of this data structure `Data.PSQueue` is that it keeps the queue ordered on the fly.
 In other words, at the time of getting the final result of the aggregation, the result will be ready.
 On the other hand, insertions are really fast as well.
 Please, check library docs  ( https://hackage.haskell.org/package/PSQueue-1.1.0.1/docs/Data-PSQueue.html ) and you'll see that all operations have **O(log n)** and **O(1)**.
 That guy deserves the Novel prize!